What To Pack In Your Kid's Lunch Box

 Beware

-The final tip food wise is: pay attention if the same food items keep coming back untouched.
-They obviously don't want it and it doesn’t matter how many times you pack it, they’re not going to eat it.
-I know right now it seems like a lot of extra work, but soon it will just become a pattern.
+The final tip food-wise is to pay attention to whether the same food items return untouched.
+They obviously don't want it, and it doesn’t matter how many times you pack it; they won’t eat it.
+I know right now it seems like a lot of extra work, but soon, it will just become a pattern.

 Lunch Boxes

 When buying a lunchbox, there are several things to consider.
 If there are going to be fresh ingredients, you’ll want one that either comes with a cold pack or at least has a place to hold one that won’t get in the way.
-You can see from the photo, my daughter’s current lunch box has netting to hold a cold pack at the top so there’s more room in the main compartment.
+You can see from the photo that my daughter’s current lunch box has netting to hold a cold pack at the top, so there’s more room in the main compartment.

 Insulation is obviously one of the more important factors when choosing a good lunch box.
-I’d like to think the more you pay, the better the insulation but I’m not sure that’s true.
-I have a feeling the cost of a lunchbox has a lot to do with whose photo is on the box.
+I want to think the more you pay, the better the insulation, but I’m not sure that’s true.
+I feel the cost of a lunchbox has a lot to do with whose photo is on the box.
 I remember paying up for lunch boxes with my girls’ favorite cartoon or Disney characters on them.
-One year she had a lunchbox with Ricky Martin on it.
+One year, she had a lunchbox with Ricky Martin on it.
 I wonder how much we paid up for that one?

 When I was a kid, my mother packed our lunches in brown paper bags.
-I know some of my friends had those fancy metal lunchboxes with Superman or The Lone Ranger on them, but we went with the economy disposable bags.
-By the time I sat down for lunch, my sliced banana sandwich on Wonder Bread was so smashed, you didn’t know whether to eat it or have a catch with it.
+I know some of my friends had fancy metal lunchboxes with Superman or The Lone Ranger on them, but we went with the economy disposable bags.
+When I sat down for lunch, my sliced banana sandwich on Wonder Bread was so smashed that I didn’t know whether to eat it or have a catch with it.